-Our model integrates four core strategies for concrete change that millions of families feel every day:
+Our model integrates four core strategies for concrete change:

 Legal and Survival Services to tackle discrimination, abuse and poverty;